dmanchester/approachminder/README.md

 * Pan, zoom, and rotate the 3D view.
 (At the top-right corner of the visualization, see the "?" button for instructions.)
 * Speed up or slow down the visualization, jump to arbitrary points in time, or play it in reverse.
-* Click an aircraft's callsign on the dashboard to begin tracking it in the view.
+* Click an aircraft's callsign on the dashboard to begin tracking the aircraft in the view.
-* Click an aircraft in the view to confirm its callsign.
+* Click an aircraft in the view to display its callsign.
 * Drag the divider between the view and the dashboard to allocate more space to one or the other.

 #### Weaknesses